What to Do with Old Cell Phones: 14 Genius Uses

 Looking for a way to raise money for a non-profit organization?
 Selling old devices can be an easy-to-manage fundraising program.
 Try sites like gazelle.com to create your own fundraising page and encourage your community to trade in old cell phones, tablets, and computers.
 They get cash and your organization earns a 15 percent commission on every sale.
 Make sure you also save money cell phone bill with the best ways to lower your cell phone data usage.

 If your discarded device is in good shape (and even if it’s not), it may be worth some bucks.
 Try selling your old cell phone directly to a buyer through Craigslist or eBay to reap the most cash.
 Sites like sellcell.com and even retailers like Best Buy and Costco have buy-back programs.
-Bonus if you have the original packaging, cables, and cords.
+It’s an added bonus if you have the original packaging, cables, and cords.
 “Many Americans are looking for ways to earn some extra cash, especially in a sluggish economy…So, it is very surprising that consumers are literally sitting on billions of potential dollars in their unused smartphones and feature phones, often stashed away in boxes at home,” Colin White, SellCell.com’s managing director, told Business Insider.
 Before you think about selling it, consider cleaning off all the germs on your phone.

 Set up your old phone as an mp3 player.
 Then if you’re beach or poolside, there are no worries if it gets wet or sandy.
 Or use it as a radio; you can stream music on your old cell phone via TuneIn Radio from all across the country.
 Just make sure you remember that this is the worst place to store your cell phones.